yorek/fabric-conference-2025/README.md

 # Fabric Conference 2025

+## Workshop "Building AI applications with SQL: Ground to Cloud to Fabric"

 Demos and samples used a Fabric Conference 2025 Workshop "Building AI applications with SQL: Ground to Cloud to Fabric".

 You can use the scripts in this folder to have an introduction to vectors in Azure SQL, embeddings and similarity search.